DallinKooyman/DatalogProgram/README.md

 Section 3.4.2
 ```
 The algorithm is roughly as follows:
 Build a dependency graph for the rules.
-Create a reverse dependency Graph and do a Depth First Serach Forset on the reverse graph.
+Create a reverse dependency Graph and do a Depth First Search Forest on the reverse graph.
 This gives us the post order for the reverse graph.
-If we then reverse that post order we get the correct order to search for the Strongly Connecte Components (or stongly conncected rules) in the original graph.
-We can then run a SCC evaluaion.
+If we then reverse that post order we get the correct order to search for the Strongly Connected Components (or strongly connected rules) in the original graph.
+We can then run a SCC evaluation.
 This will run the rules that aren't dependent on other rules or have a loop.
 A loop occurs when a rule relies on itself or relies on a different rule that relies on the original rule.
 This allows us to run rules less times.
 We evaluate rules in a SCC in order they appeared.
 Once a SCC is complete we can then move onto the next SCC.
 The code then finally outputs the Dependency graph, rule evaluation and query evaluation.

 ## Running Tests